scaleoutsean/hcicollector/FAQ.md

 - Management Network: connection to vCenter, SolidFire/Element
   - Graphite (carbon.conf) listening on this network
 - User Network: expose Grafana via HTTPS
-  - Firewall that permits only access to port 443
+  - Firewall that permits access only to port 443 of this interface (or 80, if you don't want to create TLS certificates and register this interface in DNS)

-Another thing that should be considered is a cluster admin account on SolidFire or NetApp HCI limited to Read & Reporting role (refer to Access Control in the SolidFire User Guide or SolidFire API Reference Guide) and you may do that if you do _not_ wish to use QoS histograms.
-Starting with SolidFire/Element v12.0 these can be gathered by a cluster admin account with only Read &  Reporting access.
+Another thing that should be considered by users of Element OS v12 or newer is to set up a dedicated cluster admin account on SolidFire or NetApp HCI limited to Read & Reporting role (refer to Access Control in the SolidFire User Guide or SolidFire API Reference Guide).
+Older Element releases require full-featured cluster admin account for Read &  Reporting.

 The same goes for VMware - a vSphere administrator account with limited permissions (read-only) should be used for VMware cluster monitoring.
 If you don't manage the SolidFire or VMware cluster(s) you want to monitor, you may ask the admin(s) to create a reporting-only admin account for you (for Element v11, if you do not use QoS histograms; for VMware vCenter please refer to the vsphere-graphite and VMware documentation.)